ArcadiaPower/connect-react/README.md

 ### `config.utilityConnectToken`

 An access token to create or update credentials.
-See [Utility Connect Auth](https://developers.arcadia.com/#section/Authentication/Utility-Connect).
+See [Utility Connect Auth](https://developers.arcadia.com/#section/Authentication/Utility-Connect) for more details on how to create a Utility Connect Token.

 ### `config.env`